Post-COVID Inflation & the Monetary Policy Dilemma: An Agent-Based Scenario Analysis: The Mark-0 Model

 The model comprises a large set of firms producing a homogeneous consumption good that is purchased by a representative household sector.
 The household sector goes to the market with a consumption budget $C_B$ computed as a fraction of savings, $S(t)$, wages $W(t)$, payouts from the energy sector $\delta_e \mathcal{E}_e(t)$, and interest on deposits $\rho_d(t)S(t)$,

 where $c(t) \in (0,1)$ is the consumption propensity out of wealth and income, defined as

 where $\hat{\pi}(t)$, specified by Eq.~\eqref{eq:inflation_expectation} below, is the expected future inflation.
 Eq.~\eqref{eq:consumption_propensity} mimics the behaviour of the classical Euler equation, as the household consumes more when real interest rates, $\rho_d(t) -\hat{\pi}(t)$, are lower.
+The savings of households over time can then be written as:

+with dividends received from firms profits $\Delta(t)$ and actual consumption $C(t) \leq C_{B}(t)$ that is given by the matching of demand and production.